-7.3 Multiple Dependent Variables Within Studies
+7.5 Multiple Dependent Variables Within Studies

 - A study may sometimes use several different dependent variables to measure a single theoretical construct.
 You can deal with this situation in three ways. - 1.
 Calculate effect sizes for each response measure and enter them all in the same model.
 This is the easiest route, but it violates the independence assumption made by our analyses. - 2.
 Calculate effect sizes for each response measure and perform a separate analysis on each measure.
 This is really only feasible if the each response measure was used in a number of different studies. - 3.
 Mathematically combine the two effect sizes into one.
 This is the most preferred method. - To combine effect sizes, meta-analysts often take a mean or median of the effect sizes computed separately on each response measure.
 This procedure is actually conservative if the response measures are correlated.
-It produces an estimate that is lower than one that would be produced from a test on a composite index of the response measures.
+It produces an estimate that is lower than one that would be produced from a test on a composite index of the response measures. - Rosenthal and Rubin (1986) present a method for computing more accurate combinations of effect sizes.